STRIDES/NIHCloudLabAzure/docs/extramural_login.md

   ![topright dir](/docs/images/AZ_D_9.png)

+**Note:** If you are interested in utilizing OpenAI's services and models like GPT 4 and GPT 3.5 you must submit a request form that you can find [here](azure_model_access.md) with instructions.

 ## Option 2 – Accessing with a non-Microsoft managed identify <a name="non-managed"></a>

 *Depending on if your account has been linked with Microsoft or not in the past, these steps may look slightly different*